- Enrolled in accredited graduate program in library and information science

 - The intern will assist in the arrangement and description of archival and personal papers collections and the creation of finding aids.

-- The intern will assist with researching and mounting exhibits.
+- The intern may assist with researching and mounting exhibits.

-- The intern will staff the reading room desk and assist students and other researchers in using the collections.
+- The intern may staff the reading room desk and assist students and other researchers in using the collections.

 - The intern may assist with digital projects or initiatives.